devopscenter/dcBootstrap/README.md

 - download the zipped tarball of the devops.center repository: dcBootstrap
 - untar the zipped dcBootstrap tarball into a directory into a directory on the shared drive
+- change to the directory that was just created
-- change directory to dcBootstrap and create a directory named: .aws
+- create a directory named: .aws

 ```
 mkdir .aws